-Before appointment, the candidate selected by the Management Board may be invited to make a statement before the competent committee of the European Parliament and to answer questions put by its members.
+Beforeappointment, the candidate selected by the Management BoardCouncil may be invited to make a statementappear before the competent committee of the European Parliament and to answer questions put by its memberswhich shall then give its non-binding opinion.

-- 3. The term of office of the Executive Director shall be five four years.
-By the end of that period, the Commission, in association with the Management Board107, shall undertake an assessment that takes into account an evaluation of the Executive Director's performance and Europol's future tasks and challenges. - 4.
-The Management Board Council, acting on a proposal from the Commission Management Board that takes into account the assessment referred to in paragraph 3, may extend the term of office of the Executive Director once, for no more than five four years. - 5.
-The Management Board shall inform the European Parliament if it intends to extend the Executive Director's term of office.
-Within the month before any such extension, the Executive Director may be invited to make a statement before the competent committee of the Parliament and answer questions put by its members.
+- 3. The term of office of the Executive Director shall be fivefour years.
+By the end of that period, the Commission, in association with theManagement Board, shall undertake an assessment that takes into account an evaluation of the Executive Director's performance and Europol's future tasks and challenges. - The Management BoardCouncil, acting on a proposal from the CommissionManagement Board that takes into account the assessment referred to in paragraph 3, may extend the term of office of the Executive Director once, for no more than fivefour years.